Dasyure/Simple-Feedback-App/README.md

 # Basic-CRUD-web-app
-Nothing serious, a basic app for me to play around with.
+Nothing serious, a basic app for me to practice Mysql with